DerNoli/imacfan_linux/README.md

 This script allowed me to control my fan in my iMac19,1 model in Arch linux.

+Since i didn't find a daemon for my needs (neither mbpfan nor macfanctld) i tried creating one myself using AI.

+Feel free to use and advance it to a better version, but it is highly customizable and also adds a tray in Plasma 6.

+I also tried to make a proper packagefile

 There is some prerequisites to get the script running.

 sudo pacman -S bc stress-ng python-pyqt6